-- 17.2.3.1 In tournament situations where the match schedule is dependent on the result of previous matches, there should be a protest committee or interpreter to make final decisions on protests.
-Play is suspended while the facts are recorded or relayed to the committee or interpreter, who then makes a decision on the protest.
-This decision will be final.
+- 17.2.3.1 Play is suspended.
+Referees, coaches and playing captains consult the rule book.
+If the protest cannot be resolved and the match schedule is dependent on the results of the previous matches, there should be a protest committee or interpreter to make final decisions on protests.
+Play is suspended while the facts are recorded or replayed to the committee or interpreter, who then makes a decision on the protest.
+The decision will be final.
 If the protest involves a possible scorer recording error, the protest committee or interpreter may use the same resources noted in Rule 17.2.2.5. - 17.2.3.2 After reviewing the protest facts, the committee may rule that the protest is valid (referee's decision changed), or that the protest is denied (referee's decision stands).
 If the protest is valid, the correct ruling is applied to the protested play and the set continues from that point.
 If the protest is denied, play continues as though no protest had been lodged.